 Applicants must meet all 3-Year BSN admission requirements.
 In addition,applicants must also:

 Our team of representatives is experienced with military benefits and financing options, and provide you with support from enrollment through graduation.Contact a Military Nursing Enrollment Specialist at 855-SALUTE-U (855-725-8838) to learn more about your military benefits and what it’s like to be a Chamberlain College of Nursing student.

-Chamberlain offers qualified registered nurses special military tuition rates.
-These tuition rates vary depending on military status (such as active duty vs. retired military).
+Chamberlain offers qualified registered nurses special military tuition rates.* These tuition rates vary depending on military status (such as veteran, active duty and military spouses).